gscalzo/gscalzo.github.io/content/blog/weekend-ios-ai-blog-analyzer.md

 ## How it works under the hood
 The architecture is deliberately boring: a small CLI that takes the parameters, pulls a list of sites from Dave’s directory export, and then runs a simple pipeline.

-- Fetch: for each site (up to `--sites`), download the RSS/Atom feed.
+- Fetch: for each site (up to `--max-blogs`), download the RSS/Atom feed.
 - Filter: keep only posts from the last `--months` months.
 - Classify: send the title and a short excerpt to a local Ollama model with a tiny prompt: “Is this actually about AI, in a way that matters for an iOS developer?”
 - Concurrency: process feeds in parallel (bounded by `--parallel`) so I’m not accidentally DDoS‑ing Dave’s list.